Praqma/atlassian-guides/confluence/confluence-6.4.0-standalone-to-7.4.3-datacenter.md

 I chose to write this guide because I needed a concise step-by-step "how-to" to upgrade a confluence (standalone) instance to data-center for a client.
 I thought that there should be a complete guide which not only benefits me, but also benefits my colleagues, and of-course other people in the world.

-Atlassian's official documentation lacks information about various important tasks, which are critical.
-For example, Atlassian does not talk about the configuration of the PostgreSQL database server, or the NFS share, or synchronization of time across all infrastructure.
-I consider them extremely important to mention in any such guide.
-A lot of deployments are VM based, and the choice of Virtualization technology, and the configuration of the Virtualization host is also something to be kept under consideration.
+While working on this project, I noticed that Atlassian's official documentation lacks information about various important tasks, which are critical.
+For example, Atlassian does not talk about the configuration of the PostgreSQL database server, or the NFS share, or synchronization of time across entire infrastructure.
+I consider these important to be mentioned in any such guide.
+A lot of deployments are VM based, and the choice of Virtualization technology, it's overhead, and the configuration of the Virtualization host is also something to be kept under consideration.
 Encryption-at-rest, i.e. disk encryption is also a factor in performance, as it slows down I/O operations.
 The network firewalls, antivirus, and other security measures also play their role in performance.
 In short, many aspects around OS, Network and Security, must be considered, evaluated and configured properly before expecting performance from any of your service, whether it is Atlassian product or not.

 **This guide talks about Confluence, but the general principles apply to Jira as well.**